2 Part Course |

 After graduating in modern languages from Downing College, Cambridge, he qualified as a chartered accountant with Price Waterhouse.

-He then spent three and a half years working at S. G. Warburg advising on a wide range of corporate finance transactions before joining Paribas in London, where he spent the next fourteen years, becoming a director and head of cross-border corporate finance.
+He then spent three and a half years working at S.G.
+Warburg advising on a wide range of corporate finance transactions before joining Paribas in London, where he spent the next fourteen years, becoming a director and head of cross-border corporate finance.
 Following this, he spent two years in the London office of Mazars, where he was a partner in charge of international corporate finance.

-During this period in the City, he gained extensive corporate finance experience and worked with corporate clients from many countries, in particular from the UK and France: he is fluent in French and spent two years working in the head office of Paribas Paris.
+During this period in the city, he gained extensive corporate finance experience and worked with corporate clients from many countries, in particular from the UK and France: he is fluent in French and spent two years working in the head office of Paribas Paris.
 He has advised on a wide range of complex UK transactions, both medium-sized and large, including public takeovers, restructurings, privatisations, private acquisitions and sales, listings and equity and equity-linked issues.

-During the last ten years, he has produced and delivered many corporate finance training courses, in particular specialising in the development of the Takeover Code and takeover tactics and stock market regulation for companies quoted in the UK, including the FCA Listing Rules, the FCA Disclosure and Transparency Rules and the FCA Prospectus Rules.
+During the last fifteen years, he has produced and delivered many corporate finance training courses, in particular specialising in the development of the Takeover Code and takeover tactics and stock market regulation for companies quoted in the UK, including the FCA Listing Rules, the FCA Disclosure and Transparency Rules and the FCA Prospectus Rules.

 Previous Deals